hanrichard/Notebook/aws/aws learning doc/ec2.md

 ### ebs instance - high performance - temporary storage - eg: load balanced pool
 - instance store can not be stopped
 - instance store volume root device are created from AMI templates stored on s3
-- ebs can be stpped, detached and reattached, launched from ami that bakced by ebs snapshots
+- ebs can be stopped, detached and reattached, launched from ami that bakced by ebs snapshots

 ###  snap shots - migrate a system to a new az or region
 - convert a unencrypted volume to a encypted volume